shaekhhasanshoron/premier-bank-poc/poc/README.md

 ### Add new Disk or Remove Storage Mount Path

 Before starting with process, you need to create a folder where you want to mount the longhorn storage path.
-Lets say, you want to use `/home/data` path and `/data` does not exists under `/home`.
+Lets say, you want to use `/home/data/longhorn` path and `/data/longhorn` does not exists under `/home`.
 So first create that and provide permission with the following commands:

 ```
 cd /home

 mkdir data

+cd data

+mkdir longhorn

-chown -R root:root /home/data
+chown -R root:root /home/data/longhorn
 ```

 #### Add a new Disk